-The following simulations are a variety of abstract systems that can be studied, modified, and used as a source of ideas for further investigation.
+Abstract Systems contains simulations of a variety of abstract systems that can be studied, modified, and used as a source of ideas for further investigation.

 Collapsing Cloud shows a cloud of 100 identical objects that are initially stationary, and which collapse towards their barycenter when the simulation is set running.

 Globular Cluster Collision shows two globular clusters on a collision course, each containing 401 identical stars.